JMerhi01/Interactive-Web-Terminal/README.md

 # Interactive Web-Terminal Project

 ## Introduction

 Welcome to the Interactive Terminal Website project!
 This project is an exciting blend of web development skills and cloud architecture, with a focus on AWS services.
-The core concept revolves around creating an interactive, dynamic resume as a terminal-style website, backed by robust backend infrastructure.
+The core concept revolves around creating an interactive, dynamic curriculum vitae (CV) as a terminal-style website, backed by robust backend infrastructure.

 ## Project Description

-In this project, I developed an interactive resume website using HTML, CSS, and JavaScript, hosted on Amazon S3.
+In this project, I developed an interactive CV website using HTML, CSS, and JavaScript, hosted on Amazon S3.
 The site features a visitor counter that interacts with a backend database, showcasing my capabilities in managing dynamic content on cloud-based web hosting.

 ## Key Features

-- **HTML Resume**: A web-based resume coded in HTML.
+- **HTML CV**: A web-based CV coded in HTML.
 - **CSS Styling**: Enhanced visual appeal using CSS.
 - **Static Website on Amazon S3**: Deployment of web assets on AWS S3 for hosting.
 - **HTTPS Security**: Secured access through HTTPS, implemented using Amazon CloudFront.
-- **Custom Domain via Route 53**: Utilized Amazon Route 53 for domain management (`jmerhi.com`).
+- **Custom Domain via Route 53**: Utilised Amazon Route 53 for domain management (`jmerhi.com`).
 - **Dynamic Visitor Counter**: JavaScript-based visitor counting mechanism.
 - **Database Integration**: Used Amazon DynamoDB for storing and managing visitor data.
 - **API Implementation**: Created an API using AWS Lambda and API Gateway for backend communication.